blazium-engine/blazium-docs/tutorials/scripting/evaluating_expressions.rst

 Evaluating expressions
 ======================

-Godot provides an :ref:`class_Expression` class you can use to evaluate expressions.
+Blazium provides an :ref:`class_Expression` class you can use to evaluate expressions.

 An expression can be: